 We are a clinical-stage specialty pharmaceutical company developing and commercializing products for the treatment of ophthalmic diseases.
-We were formed as a Delaware corporation on December 26, 2004 under the name of EyeGate Pharmaceuticals, Inc., and changed our name to Kiora Pharmaceuticals, Inc. effective November 8, 2021.
+We were formed as a Delaware corporation on December 26, 2004, under the name of EyeGate Pharmaceuticals, Inc., and changed our name to Kiora Pharmaceuticals, Inc. effective November 8, 2021.
 We were originally incorporated in 1998 under the name of Optis France S.A. in Paris, France.
 At that time, the name of the French corporation was changed to EyeGate Pharma S.A.S. and became a subsidiary of EyeGate Pharmaceuticals, Inc. EyeGate Pharma S.A.S. was dissolved effective December 30, 2020.
-We have four wholly-owned subsidiaries: Jade Therapeutics, Inc., Kiora Pharmaceuticals, GmbH (formerly known as Panoptes Pharma Ges.m.b.H.), Bayon Therapeutics, Inc., and Kiora Pharmaceuticals Pty Ltd (formerly known as Bayon Therapeutics Pty Ltd).
+We have four wholly-owned subsidiaries: Jade Therapeutics, Inc., Kiora Pharmaceuticals, GmbH (formerly known as Panoptes Pharma GmbH), Bayon Therapeutics, Inc., and Kiora Pharmaceuticals Pty Ltd (formerly known as Bayon Therapeutics Pty Ltd).

-Our lead product is KIO-301 with an initial focus on patients with later stages of disease progression due to Retinitis Pigmentosa (any and all subforms).
+Our lead product is KIO-301 with an initial focus on patients with later stages of vision loss due to retinitis pigmentosa (RP, any and all sub-forms).
 KIO-301 is a potential vision-restoring small molecule that acts as a "photoswitch" specifically designed to restore vision in patients with inherited and age-related degenerative retinal diseases.
-The molecule is specifically designed to restore the eyes' ability to perceive and interpret light in visually impaired patients.
-It selectively enters viable downstream retinal ganglion cells (no longer receiving electrical input due to degenerated rods and cones) and is intended to turn them into light sensing cells, capable of signaling the brain as to the presence or absence of light.
-We expect to initiate a Phase 1b clinical trial in third quarter of 2022.
-On March 17, 2022, we were granted Orphan Drug Designation by the U.S. FDA for the API in KIO-301.
+The molecule is designed to restore the eyes' ability to perceive and interpret light in visually impaired patients through selectively entering viable downstream retinal ganglion cells (no longer receiving electrical input due to degenerated rods and cones) and is intended to turn them into light sensing cells, capable of signaling the brain as to the presence or absence of light.
+We initiated a Phase 1b clinical trial in third quarter of 2022 and dosed the first patient in November 2022.
+On March 17, 2022, we were granted orphan drug designation by the FDA for the API in KIO-301.
 KIO-301 (formerly known as B-203) was acquired through the Bayon transaction which closed October 21, 2021.

-KIO-101 is a product that focuses on patients with OPRA.
-KIO-101 is a next-generation, non-steroidal, immuno-modulatory and small-molecule inhibitor of Dihydroorotate Dehydrogenase ("DHODH") with what we believe to be best-in-class picomolar potency and a validated immune modulating mechanism designed to overcome the off-target side effects and safety issues associated with commercially available DHODH inhibitors.
-In the fourth quarter of 2021, we reported top-line safety and tolerability data from a phase 1b proof-of-concept ("POC") study evaluating KIO-101 in patients with ocular surface inflammation.
-We expect to initiate a Phase 2 clinical trial in the second half of 2022.
-KIO-101 (formerly known as PP-001) was acquired through the acquisition of Panoptes Pharma Ges.m.b.H "Panoptes" in the fourth quarter of 2020.
+KIO-101 focuses on patients with OPRA+.
+KIO-101 is a next-generation, non-steroidal, immuno-modulatory and small-molecule inhibitor of DHODH.
+We believe KIO-101 to be best-in-class with picomolar potency and a validated immune modulating mechanism designed to overcome the off-target side effects and safety issues associated with commercially available DHODH inhibitors.
+In a 14-day good laboratory practice intravenous repeated dose toxicity study in rats, no adverse or test item related effects were observed in any of the tested parameters (mortality, clinical observations, ophthalmoscopy, body weight and food consumption, hematology and coagulation, clinical biochemistry, organ weight, pathology, and histopathology) at the highest doses tested (1.0 mg/kg).
+In the fourth quarter of 2021, we reported top-line safety and tolerability data from a Phase 1b proof-of-concept study evaluating KIO-101 in patients with ocular surface inflammation.
+As a further sign of safety, there were zero clinically significant laboratory (including liver enzymes) findings observed in both healthy patients and those with ocular surface inflammation.
+We expect to initiate a Phase 2 clinical trial in the first quarter of 2023.
+KIO-101 (formerly known as PP-001) was acquired through the acquisition of Panoptes Pharma GmbH in the fourth quarter of 2020.